1. How the TAA System Works

 - Improve academic skills (tutoring, study group)

-- Refer to AAO / Faculty Office for University Regulations / curriculum requirements / programme transfer option
+- Refer to AASO / Faculty Office for University Regulations / curriculum requirements / programme transfer option

 - Refer to CEDARS for other personal and non-academic issues:

 - CoPE – psychological counselling and study skills workshops

 - Careers & Placement – career counselling and employment

 - Campus Life – financial assistance

 - Refer to University Health Service for health concerns